 Employers must make 'reasonable adjustments' to help disabled employees and job-applicants with:

 N.B.
-There are some other types of unlawful discrimination which fall outside of equality laws, for example on basis of trade union membership.
+There are some other types of unlawful discrimination which fall outside of equality laws, for example on the basis of trade union membership.

 These laws are explained in detail (UK) at the ACAS website (ACAS is the Advisory, Conciliation and Arbitration Service - a public agency body of the UK Government).